modasserbillah/pdf_certificates/readme.md

-## Producse pdf certificates for names in an excel file
+## Generate pdf certificates for names in an excel file

 ### Instructions

-1. Download or clone the certificate.py file.
+1. Download or clone the certificate.py file (or the whole repo).

 2. Install dependencies:
-	- pip/conda install reportlab
+	- `pip/conda install reportlab`

-	- pip/conda install pandas
+	- `pip/conda install pandas`

 3. Put  the excel file containing the names and the logo in the same folder as the script.